Glass Fiber Reinforced Concrete: Is it Cost-Effective? - Pinoy Builders

 • The absence of reinforcement steel makes it more resilient to exposure to salts or moisture.

-• Construction firms can save transport costs because of GFRC is 75% lighter.
+• Construction firms can save transport costs because GFRC is 75% lighter than the basic concrete mix, on average.

 • Produces less waste and uses fewer natural resources.

-• Has an increased capacity to bear seismic loads.
+• Has a better capacity to bear seismic loads.

 • Less vulnerable to weather effects than normal concrete.